grpc/proposal/A51-custom-backend-metrics.md

 All metrics are initially unset.
 Once set metrics stay in place until cleared.
 Recording the same metric overrides the previously provided values.
 No atomicity is guaranteed across multiple updates and all APIs may be called concurrently.

-### Per-Query Metrics Reporting
+### Per-Request Metrics Reporting

 #### Wire Format
-For metrics reported on a per-query basis, the ORCA LoadReport protobuf will be encoded in the trailing metadata sent by the backend.
+For metrics reported on a per-request basis, the ORCA LoadReport protobuf will be encoded in the trailing metadata sent by the backend.
 The metadata key will be `endpoint-load-metrics-bin`.

 #### The Client API